 A. Courses to which entry is limited or which have special application requirements

-Enrolments in the courses and programmes listed in Part 1 of the Schedule to these Regulations shall normally be limited to the numbers specified and/or require a special application.
+Enrolments in the courses and programmes listed in Part 1 of the Schedule to these Regulations shall normally be limited to the numbers specified in that Schedule.